centreon/centreon-archived/doc/upgrade/from_packages.rst

   $ yum install centreon-base-config-nagios centreon
   $ yum update

-After this upgrade, you can connect to Centreon for finish upgrade.
+After this upgrade, you can connect to Centreon to finish the upgrade.
-The steps of web upgrade is :ref:`here <upgrade_web>`.
+The steps of web upgrade are described :ref:`here <upgrade_web>`.

 Upgrade a poller
 ----------------

-This part is to upgrade pollers.
+This part covers the upgrade procedure of remote pollers.

 Upgrade with Centreon Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^